Jane and Finch: History

-Jane-Finch was originally the rural community of Elia.
+The earliest known human habitation in the area shows that the area was occupied by the Haudenosaunee people during the fifteenth century.
+The Parsons Site, located near Black Creek, contained the remains of a large Iroquoian village containing at least ten longhouses, palisades, middens, and a burial site.
+The site is regarded as one of the most significant archaeological discoveries in Toronto, documenting a sizeable Indigenous presence in the Jane and Finch area prior to European colonization.
+Jane-Finch later became known as Ellia following European settlement.

 The area was developed as a model suburb in the 1960s in response to the rapid urban growth of Toronto.
 The community was planned to accommodate a socially diverse population and included a substantial amount of public housing, but insufficient thought was given to the social infrastructure needed to sustain community life.

-The 1960s development plans spearheaded by the Ontario Housing Corporation (OHC) coincided with North York Planning Department’s goal of creating a more urban-looking suburb.
+The 1960s development plans spearheaded by the Ontario Housing Corporation (OHC) coincided with North York Planning Department's goal of creating a more urban-looking suburb.
 Known for its series of high-rise buildings and, concomitantly, its above average population density, Jane-Finch experienced astronomical growth from 1961 to 1971 when the population went from 1,300 to 33,000, thereby accounting for more than 40% of the growth in North York.
-In general, urban planners, local politicians, residents of Jane-Finch, and others today are of the opinion that the OHC and North York erred seriously, contributing to rapid population growth in the area without anticipating its negative consequences.

 By 1967, 22.5% of all residential dwellings in the Jane and Finch neighbourhood were designated public housing.
 Meanwhile, just 3% of North York was designated public housing at the same time.
 Throughout the 1960s, many of the private and public housing buildings were constructed in the modern architectural style.
-The high concentration of public housing units, transformed the area into a high-poverty neighbourhood.

 In 1973, a group of dedicated residents, politicians and community workers started identifying ways to address community problems.
-They concentrated their efforts on improving their neighbourhood’s negative image and creating a sense of community pride.
+They concentrated their efforts on improving their neighbourhood's negative image and creating a sense of community pride.
 Since then the neighbourhood has developed over 30 grassroots associations, including social and health service organizations, based on principles of mutual aid.
-Jane-Finch residents managed to create the infra-structure that their community needed to become healthy and sustainable.
+Jane-Finch residents managed to create the infrastructure that their community needed to become healthy and sustainable.
 They succeeded in bringing together various sectors to address a wide range of economic, social and recreational needs.
 Still, a 1975 study by a planning consulting firm identified the following problems resulting from the rapid growth of the community: overcrowded schools, disconnected social services, inadequate recreation facilities, and a serious issue with youth crime.
-They also wrote that youth felt a "general malaise…about living in the Jane-Finch area" and that the area had a "poor self-image".